 Although caterers are exempt from this ordinance, caterers are encouraged to use preferred plastics number 1, 2, and 5, or compostable products for serving and to-go containers.

-The and the are intended to help event food sponsors and market managers looking for vendors for an event or market.
+The and the Seasonal Food Vendor list are intended to help event food sponsors and market managers looking for vendors for an event or market.
 The City of Minneapolis does not endorse any company.

 If you have a questions about either list, contact the Health Department.
 Ask to speak with a health inspector on the food permit team.